arizakevin/Sai/README.md

 ## Usage

-1. Simply mention @Prompty in any channel
+1. Simply mention @sai in any channel
 2. Ask your question or request assistance
 3. Get instant, thoughtful responses right in your thread